Personalizations is not a thread, it’s a marketing tsunami -Avi Dan

 Another easy way to implement hyper-personalized messages is through multilingual chatbots.
 Chatbots provide a straightforward path for both leads and customers to navigate through websites.
 And having a tool that communicates in a customer’s preferred language in real-time is extremely powerful.

-Instead of having customers drift away and into the arms of a search engine, a chatbot can either resolve a query or direct the conversation to a live agent.
-This then builds both trust and credibility.
+Instead of having customers drift away and into the arms of a search engine, a personalized chatbot can either resolve a query or direct the conversation to a live agent, this then builds both trust and credibility.
 Multilingual chatbots can also be used as a data collection tool.
 They can gather feedback, collect information like name, contact details, and discover customers’ interests.
 This data can fortify your hyper-personalization strategy.

 Predictive analytics and recommendations